 Ensuring those organizations handle that data securely and align to your security policies and levels of risk tolerance is an important component of information security that must be accounted for.

-In this video, Hadi Hosn, Head of Security Strategy and GRC Consulting covers SecureWorks Third Party Security Management Methodology.
+In this video, Hadi Hosn, Global Consulting Solutions Lead covers Secureworks' Third Party Security Management Methodology.
 This comprehensive methodology includes programmatic phases such as:

 - Identifying third parties that pose risk

 - Categorization of those parties

 - Development of the assessment methodology for the third parties

 - Carrying out the assessments